 It was weirdly serene and completely-completely different from the mad crowd I had envisioned in my head.
-You know, a typical Saturday, in Lagos, at a Public Place, does not naturally come with serenity, but this one was surprisingly different.
+You know, a typical Saturday, in Lagos, at a Public Place, does not naturally come with serenity, but this one was suprisingly different.

 The dawn of its calmness coupled with our All-access Pass to all the facilities inspired my very first smile.